 The men are being debriefed about their flight.
 Lt.
 Bishop (Robert Patten) is too upset to talk.
 Davenport is feeling the grief as well.
 Bishop had to fight the wounded man for control for two hours.
 Davenport decides to submit Lt.
 Bishop for the Medal of Honor.

 Stovall is sitting in his administration room when Lt.
 Col. Ben Gately (Hugh Marlowe) comes in looking for the commander.
 Gately is very cynical and grumbles a lot.
-It is 1942, and the 918th Bomb Group is one of the first groups to fly over Germany.
+It is 1942, and the 918th Bomb Group is one of the first groups to take heavy combat loess.
 The Germany propaganda radio even calls them a hard-luck unit and they are beginning to feel like they are.

 Major Stovall begins writing letters to the families of the day’s dead.
 Col. Davenport comes in, and Gately tells him that are being sent in again the next day.
 Davenport is wound up so tight he is about to pop.
 The orders call for a maximum effort and say they should bomb from 9,000 feet.